 It's cold in the winter.
 It is somewhat remote, although less so than the towns to the north.
 There is a surprising amount of traffic on the roads, particularly at rush hour.

 Who will like retirement in Traverse City

-Traverse City draws in active adults who are interested in living in a small town with a rich cultural arts environment.
-They are also interested in its access to the water, and outdoor activities such as skiing and golf.
+Traverse City draws in active adults who are interested in living in a small city with a rich cultural arts environment.
+It has more of an urban feel than other towns in the area.
+It would be attractvie to people looking for access to its access to the water and outdoor activities such as biking, skiing, and golf.